MaskoFortwana/CyberArk-WebConnect/docs/architecture.md

-# ChromeConnect Architecture Overview
+# WebConnect Architecture Overview

-This document provides a comprehensive overview of ChromeConnect's architecture, design patterns, and technical implementation.
+This document provides a comprehensive overview of WebConnect's architecture, design patterns, and technical implementation.

 ## 📋 Table of Contents